 (F) Shall allow the defendant a reasonable time to return the waiver, which shall be at least 30 days from the date on which the request is sent, or 60 days from that date if the defendant is addressed outside the United States; and

 (G) Shall provide the defendant with an extra copy of the notice and request, as well as a prepaid means of compliance in writing.
-If a defendant located within the United States fails to comply with a request for waiver made by a plaintiff located within the United States, the court shall impose the costs subsequently incurred in effecting service on the defendant unless good cause for the failure is shown.
+Suppose a defendant located within the United States fails to comply with a request for a waiver made by a plaintiff located within the United States.
+In that case, the court shall impose the costs subsequently incurred in effecting service on the defendant unless good cause for the failure is shown.

 (3) A defendant that, before being served with process, timely returns a waiver so requested is not required to serve an answer to the complaint until 60 days after the date on which the request for waiver of service was sent, or 90 days after that date if the defendant was addressed outside the United States.